An iterative scheme for finite horizon model reduction of continuous-time linear time-varying systems: Introduction

 \section{Introduction}

+Linear time-varying (LTV) models are required to model systems whose behaviours change with time.
+A typical example of such a system is a missile whose weight changes along its trajectory due to fuel expenditure \cite{evers1992ltv}.
+Other examples of such systems include robotic manipulators with deployable joints and flexible links, deployable space structures, bridges with crossing vehicles, etc.

-Linear dynamical models are used to capture the behaviour of physical systems.
-Complex systems require large models to capture the system dynamics accurately.
+Complex time-varying systems require large LTV models to capture system dynamics accurately.
 However, simulating, analyzing and designing controllers for such large models is computationally intensive.
-To overcome this problem, large models are approximated by smaller models based on various performance measures.

-The balanced truncation (BT) algorithm \cite{moore1981principal} is a Singular Value Decomposition (SVD)--based model reduction method.
-It involves obtaining balanced reduced-order models (with respect to the system gramians) via projection.
-The $H_2$ optimal model reduction problem, which is based on minimizing well-defined error criteria, is widely discussed in literature \cite{beattie2007krylov}, \cite{beattie2009trust}, \cite{gugercin2008h_2}, \cite{van2008h2}.
-As the $H_2$ model reduction problem is non-convex, the model reduction problem involves deriving gradients of a $H_2$ error norm and obtaining first-order necessary conditions for optimality.
-Then, model reduction methods are developed to obtain reduced-order models satisfying the optimality conditions.
-Examples of such model reduction schemes include the iterative rational Krylov algorithm (IRKA) \cite{gugercin2008h_2} and the two-sided iterative algorithm (TSIA) \cite{xu2011optimal}.
-In \cite{bunse2010h2}, the problem of $H_2$ optimal model reduction for discrete-time LTI systems is investigated, and a model reduction algorithm called MIMO iterative rational interpolation algorithm (MIRIAm) is proposed.

-The BT algorithm for LTI systems has been extended to LTV systems.
-Finite horizon balanced truncation and some of its generalizations for continuous-time LTV systems are explored in \cite{verriest1983generalized}, \cite{sandberg2004balanced}, \cite{sandberg2006case}.
-The same algorithm is extended to discrete-time LTV systems in \cite{lall2003error}, \cite{sandberg2004balanced}.
-In \cite{melchior2012finite}, \cite{melchior2014model}, a finite horizon $H_2$ error norm for discrete-time LTV systems is proposed.
-Conditions for optimality of the error norm are obtained, and an iterative algorithm for obtaining reduced-order models satisfying the optimality conditions is proposed.
-Such an algorithm, unlike BT, is based on minimising a well-defined error criterion.
-To the best of the authors' knowledge, an analogous investigation for continuous-time LTV systems is not available.

-This paper proposes an error norm between a full-order and a reduced-order LTV system, minimizing which ensures that the reduced-order system is a good approximation of the full-order LTV system over a finite time interval.
-The functional derivatives of the error norm are derived, and first-order necessary conditions for the optimality of the error norm are obtained.
-The optimality conditions are used to propose a projection-based iterative scheme for model reduction, which is a generalization of the TSIA algorithm for LTI systems to continuous-time LTV systems.

-The rest of the paper is arranged as follows.
-In Section \ref{Section2}, a few properties of a continuous-time LTV system and its modified adjoint are presented, and some essential results used in the later sections are established.
-Section \ref{Section3} introduces a finite horizon $H_2$ error norm, derives the functional derivatives of the error norm and proposes an iterative technique for finite horizon model reduction.
-In Section \ref{Section4}, the performance of the iterative model reduction scheme is demonstrated with the help of a numerical example.
-The paper is concluded in Section \ref{Section5}.
+The time-varying nature of the model parameters adds to the complexity.
+Further, for capturing transient responses, approximating unstable models, etc, one may want to approximate the large model for a limited time interval.
+There is, therefore, a need for finite horizon model order reduction algorithms of LTV models.